-The Observer Status allows new, young International Federations to take advantage of the GAISF network to grow and develop, and has been designed as the first step in a clear path towards full GAISF membership.
-Observers will be accompanied by GAISF in their development towards fulfilment of all criteria required for membership, such as increasing the number of members in various countries and receiving the required recognitions by National Olympic Committees or by national sports authorities.
+The Observer Status allows new, young International Federations to take advantage of the GAISF network to grow and develop and has been designed as the first step in a clear path towards full GAISF membership.
+Observers will be accompanied by GAISF in their development towards the fulfilment of all criteria required for membership, such as increasing the number of members in various countries and receiving the required recognitions by National Olympic Committees or by national sports authorities.

 Patrick Baumann, President of GAISF said: